EndPointCorp/end-point-blog/2009/07/14/bucardo-and-truncate-triggers.html.md

 (1 row)
 ```

-Looks fine, so let's try out the truncate.
+Looks fine, so let’s try out the truncate.
 On versions of Postgres less than 8.4, there was no way for Bucardo (or Slony) to know that a truncate had been run, so the rows were removed from the master but not from the slave.
-We'll do a truncate and add a new row in a single operation:
+We’ll do a truncate and add a new row in a single operation:

 ```sql
 $ psql -p 5401 -c 'begin; truncate table trtest; insert into trtest values (2); commit'